Executive Overview

 Buganville Villa occupies a positioning that is structurally difficult to reproduce.
 First, the surrounding land is permanently protected: a UNESCO biosphere reserve with a community build ceiling near 5% cannot be densified, so the openness and forest setting are not a temporary condition but a legal one.
 Second, the elevation - roughly 400 metres - delivers a sweep of sea, mountain and, on clear days, Gibraltar and Africa that lower coastal plots cannot access.
 Third, the plot scale of 2,990 m² in a low-density community is itself scarce, as most comparable inventory sits on smaller, more enclosed parcels closer to the coast.

-There is also a lifestyle dimension that the surroundings make genuinely available rather than notional: the size of the plot and the rural, biosphere character of La Mairena lend the property to an agrotourism or private nature-retreat use, subject to the relevant local permissions — an option that a standard urban villa does not offer.
+There is also a lifestyle dimension that the surroundings make genuinely available rather than notional: the size of the plot and the rural, biosphere character of this part of Marbella lend the property to an agrotourism or private nature-retreat use, subject to the relevant local permissions - an option that a standard urban villa does not offer.

 - Permanently protected, low-density biosphere setting